rk94407/private_key_encrypt/README.md

 # 3. Setup:

-1. Install required libraries using pip: <b> pip install pycryptodome python-dotenv <b>
+1. Install required libraries using pip: <b> pip3 install pycryptodome python-dotenv <b> (Depends on the version you have, if you have latest version of python then you have to use pip3 otherwise just pip)

 2. Create a .env file in the project directory and add the following line with your desired encryption key: <b> ENCRYPTION_KEY=your_encryption_key_here <b>